furmak331/ez_reserve/README.md

 ---

-### 🧭 How to Run the App Locally:
+### 🧭 How to Run the App Locally

-1. Clone the Repository
+1. Clone the Repo

    ```bash
    git clone https://github.com/your-username/restaurant-reservation-app.git